 In the beginning of September we had a webinar with the authors and partners Waxmann Verlag and Steelcase – who provided the pop up space where we worked during the Book Sprint.
 Having passed 6 months since the Book Sprint, we took the opportunity to ask them “What happened to the book?”.
 Professor Alexandra den Heijer has been busy around it:

 I have shared the link of the book with a lot of people and also with the European University Association, also written a couple of columns on corona & hybrid environments.
-Today we talked to another 14 graduation students about it and our campus research team has read it and they all know about my experience on this 5-day writing process which I recommend to any academic team because God knows how long it would take to finish a book in a normal setting!
+Today we talked to another 14 graduation students about it and our campus research team has read it.
+They all know about my experience on this 5-day writing process, which I recommend to any academic team because God knows how long it would take to finish a book in a normal setting!

 I have been spreading this around and using in practice.
 I’ve been working a lot in campus development in different campi in Finland and hybrid environments is really “the thing” now.
 I thought many times “how did we know everything before hand?”.
 The book has indeed been of huge use.
 The crisis of Corona is not stronger or weaker than the crisis of environment and we bring a big perspective on sustainability in our writing so this is really the thing we are doing in campus development now.
 Many of my colleagues say the book is “readable, nice and easy to access”.
 From the personas we created, they can really recognise themselves in them.